 ‘Ripe’ (Tender volume ii) has won the James Beard Award.

-Kitchen Diaries volume iii - A Year of Good Eating - will be published in German this autumn by DuMont Buchverlag.
+Kitchen Diaries volume iii - A Year of Good Eating - was published in German by DuMont Buchverlag in 2016.

 Cozinha Råpida is published by Editions Tapioca